Art-of-HDR-white

 The Art of Making an HDR Lens

-New imagers can capture light intensity variations up to six or more orders of magnitude within the same image frame (+120db HDR, 20*LOG(1e6)), and together with the growing number of applications using computer vision, they are putting very demanding requirements on lens performance.
-Designing and manufacturing an HDR lens is probably as much art as it is science and engineering.
+New sensors can capture light intensity variations up to six or more orders of magnitude within the same image frame (+120db HDR, 20*LOG(1e6)), and together with the growing number of applications using computer vision, they are putting very demanding requirements on lens performance.
+Designing and manufacturing a High Dynamic Range (HDR) lens is probably as much art as science and engineering.

-• Sunex HDR Optimized™ lenses are the first stepping stone to build a system, that performs reliably during daylight as well as nighttime, or in low light scenarios.
+• Sunex HDR Optimized™ lenses are the first stepping stone to building a system that performs reliably in daylight, nighttime, or low-light scenarios.

-• Sunex NoGhost™ technologies are eliminating or minimizing optical noise and support SW algorithms in classifying objects reliably and consequently performing the right actions.
+• Sunex NoGhost™ technologies eliminate or minimize optical noise and support SW algorithms in classifying objects reliably and consequently performing the right actions.

 To align around a common set of terminology, we should first define the key terms of this article.